The Apollonian structure of integer superharmonic matrices: Tiles

 The rest of this section is devoted to the proof of \lref{tiling}.
 Since we have already addressed the case of Ford circles and diamond circles, we may assume that $(C_0,C_1,C_2,C_3)\in \B$ is a proper Descartes quadruple, such that no $C_i$ is a line, and at most one $C_i$ has curvature $c_i=1$.
-In particular, $c_0>4$, and, rotating the parents $(C_1,C_2,C_3)$ and possibly conjugating the the original tuple using the symmetries in \sref{lattice-sym}, we may assume $C_3$ is a parent of $C_2$ and $C_2$ is a parent of $C_1$ so that $c_1> c_2\geq 4$.
-In particular, we also have that $(C_1,C_4,C_2,C_3)$ and $(C_2,C_3,C_5, C_6)$ are both proper Descartes quadruples for some $C_5, C_6 \in {\B}$, and by induction, we may assume \lref{tiling} holds for both of these quadruples.
+In particular, $c_0>4$, and, rotating the parents $(C_1,C_2,C_3)$ and possibly conjugating the original tuple using the symmetries in \sref{lattice-sym}, we may assume $C_3$ is a parent of $C_2$ and $C_2$ is a parent of $C_1$ so that $c_1> c_2\geq 4$.
+In particular, we also have that $(C_1,C_4,C_2,C_3)$ and $(C_2,C_3,C_5, C_6)$ are both proper Descartes quadruples for some $C_5, C_6 \in {\B}$ where $C_4$ is the Soddy twin of $C_0$, and by induction, we may assume \lref{tiling} holds for both of these quadruples.

 For the sake of clarity and brevity, Claims \ref{c.outtouch} and \ref{c.doubledecomp} below are stated with the aid of \fref{righttile} and \fref{doubledecomp}, respectively.
 For the purposes of the statements of the claims, tiles $S_1,S_2,S_3$ (from among the $T_i^\pm$ and $R_i^j$, or $T_i^\pm$, $Q_i^\pm$ and $S_i^\pm$ labeled in the figure) are considered to be drawn adjacently if their corresponding regions in the figure overlap or share some portion of their boundaries as drawn. ($T_1^-$ and $T_1^+$ in \fref{righttile} are the only tiles drawn with overlap.)
 In the course of our proof of \lref{tiling}, we will be verifying that the basic tile layout in the figure is correct. \begin{claim} If $(S_1,S_2,S_3)$ is a triple of adjacent labelled tiles in \fref{righttile}, not all of which are contained in $T_0$, then the $S_i$ form a touching triple, unless $\abs{S_1}=\abs{S_2}=\abs{S_3}=1$, in which case the $S_i$'s are pairwise intersecting squares. \end{claim}